If someone asked you what the most common ski holiday catastrophe is, you might be tempted to say some kind of injury… but you’d be wrong!

 Unsurprisingly the most common place that people lose their belongings on a ski holiday is the slopes- so what can you do to prevent this?

-As a result, thoroughly check under tables and around where your family have been sitting before you leave, to make sure you haven’t forgotten any stray gloves or other belongings.
+As a result, thoroughly check under tables and around where your family have been sitting in cafes, bars and restaurants before you leave, to make sure you haven’t forgotten any stray gloves or other belongings.

-It’s easy to get distracted as you watch your little ones jump around in the snow, or as a pro snowboarder comes rocketing past- always be aware of your surroundings and make sure you don’t drop anything in all of the excitement!
+It’s easy to get distracted as you watch your little ones jump and play around in the snow, or as a super-cool pro snowboarder comes rocketing past- but remember that you should always be aware of your surroundings and make sure you don’t drop anything or get in the way of other skiiers in all of the excitement!

-If you decide to ski off-piste and drop something on your travels, it’s unlikely you’ll find it again!
+If you decide to ski off-piste and drop something on your travels, it’s very unlikely you’ll ever find it again!

-It can be really easy to forget belongings and pieces of ski gear by leaving them somewhere in your ski chalet, particularly if it’s a shared chalet.
+It can be easy to forget belongings/pieces of ski gear by leaving them in your ski chalet, particularly if it’s a shared chalet.
 Often guests just put things down when they come in from the slopes, forgetting where they’ve left them or mixing them up with other people’s gear when it’s time to leave.

-Try to keep track of where you’re leaving all your bits and pieces so they’re easier to collect up together when it’s time to pack, and do make sure you’ve double checked all of the drawers and cupboards before you go.
+Keep track of where you’re leaving your stuff so that it is easier to collect it up when it’s time to pack, and make sure you’ve double checked all of the drawers and cupboards before you go.